-The President and Chief Executive Officer and Chief Financial Officer and Corporate Secretary were granted PDU awards representing 30% and 15% of their base salaries, respectively, for the 2020 fiscal year, which cliff vest at the end of the applicable three-year performance period based on the relative performance of the REIT over the performance period, up to 200% of target for maximum performance.
+The President and Chief Executive Officer and Chief Financial Officer and Corporate Secretary were granted PDU awards representing 30% and 15% of their base salaries, respectively, for the 2022 fiscal year, which cliff vest at the end of the applicable three-year performance period based on the relative performance of the REIT over the performance period, up to 200% of target for maximum performance, which is consistent with PDU grants made in 2021.
+Effective January 1, 2023, the President and Chief Executive Officer's and the Chief Financial Officer and Corporate Secretary's target opportunity to PDU award grants increased to 57.5% and 27.5% of their base salaries, respectively, pursuant to the NEO Employment Agreements.

-For 2020, vesting of the NEOs' PDUs will be determined on the basis of the REIT's performance of the specified performance-related conditions relative to the Performance Peer Group (60%) and the S&P/TSX Capped REIT Index (40%), in accordance with the following percentages: (i) 0% vesting if the REIT's relative performance is below the 25th percentile, (ii) 100% vesting if the REIT's relative performance is at the 50th percentile, (iii) 150% vesting if the REIT's relative performance is at the 75th percentile and (iv) 200% vesting if the REIT's relative performance is above the 75th percentile, with straight-line interpolation for results falling between the 25th and 50th percentiles and the 50th and 75th percentiles.
+For 2022, vesting of the NEOs' PDUs will be determined on the basis of the REIT's performance of the specified performance-related conditions relative to the Performance Peer Group (60%) and the S&P/TSX Capped REIT Index (40%), in accordance with the following percentages: (i) 0% vesting if the REIT's relative performance is below the 25th percentile, (ii) 100% vesting if the REIT's relative performance is at the 50th percentile, (iii) 150% vesting if the REIT's relative performance is at the 75th percentile and (iv) 200% vesting if the REIT's relative performance is above the 75th percentile, with straight-line interpolation for results falling between the 25th and 50th percentiles and the 50th and 75th percentiles.
 The performance conditions will be measured over a period of time specified in the relevant DU Agreement (as defined below).